Brandt; Omega, Tissot, General & LancoCopyright © David Boettcher 2005 - 2024 all rights reserved.

 So who was Louis Alix, the designer of the Omega Marine waterproof case?
 There seems to be very little known about him.
 He is recorded in his patents as "Louis Alix of 1 Rue du Commerce, Geneva, Switzerland, a citizen of the French Republic."

-The registration announcement for patent CH 146310 shown here appeared in the 30th May 1931 edition of La Fédération Horlogère Suisse.
+The registration announcement for patent CH 146310 shown here appeared in a May 1931 La Fédération Horlogère Suisse.
 It records Alix's occupation as sertisseur-joaillier, which means jewel setter.
 Whether this is setting jewels for jewellery or for watch movement bearings is not clear, and I have not been able to establish which this means, or whether there would be a difference between the two terms.
 I find it easier to believe that a person involved in the manufacture of watches in the 1930s would be interested in designing one of the first waterproof cases, and more difficult to understand how someone setting decorative jewels would be interested in such a technical rather than aesthetic matter, but I really don't know the answer.